KsaweryKapela/ML_API/README.md

 This project aims to create classification models for the Convertype dataset (https://archive.ics.uci.edu/ml/datasets/Covertype).

-All code to create models can be found in /clf_models directory.
+Code to create and evaluate models can be found in /clf_models directory, which also contains requirements for model construction and evaluation.
-Trained models be found in /clf_models/models directory.
+Trained models can be found in /clf_models/models directory.
-Main directory contains API, model evaluation and dockerfile.
+Main directory contains API, requirements for API and dockerfile.

 ## Models description